vitreusx/nodes/doc/source/node_api.rst

 Node API
 ========

-Every Aurora node has http server running in the background.
+Each Aurora node has an http server running in the background.
 This server is responsible for communication with other nodes and executing commands in its own node.
-Server provides following functionalities.
+The server provides the following functionalities.

 .. function:: home() /